Proficiency Based Promotion testing allows students to advance to next level of study

 Students demonstrating proficiency will have the opportunity to advance to the next level of study.
 Failure to demonstrate proficiency will not be noted on the student’s transcript.

-Please click here for a list of frequently asked questions about the PBP process.
-Review the Board of Education policy on PBP.
-If you have questions about PBP application process, please contact the school site principal.
+Read the list of frequently asked questions about the PBP process and review the Board of Education policy on PBP (pdf).
+If you have questions about PBP application process, please contact the principal at your school site.